"Nothing teaches character better than generosity."

 The residents of Cando and people traveling through the area can take pride in the Cando sign greeting them at the corner of Highways 281 and 17 awarded through the Towner County Community Foundation.

 Over 2,200 people utilize the Towner County Medical Center annually for medical services, and the upgraded Emergency System and easier access to the Trauma/Emergency Room and other parts of the extensive facility have been enhanced with grants.
 Recent grants include partial funding to purchase new cardiac equipment, a matching grant for the purchase of a new radiology suite, funding as an incentive for wellness evaluations for people using the Towner County Medical Center Wellness Center at the facility, and funding for the purchase of a bariatric therapy table to be used by the Physical Therapy Department in providing better services and decreasing overall facility costs.
-In 2015, a match grant provided partial funding for the purchase of new digital mammography equipment allowing the facility to provide quality digital mammography services to the community and surrounding area in a more regular and convenient manner, and the most recent grant will provide partial funding for the purchase of new equipment for the Towner County Medical Center Wellness Center.
+In 2015, a match grant provided partial funding for the purchase of new digital mammography equipment allowing the facility to provide quality digital mammography services to the community and surrounding area in a more regular and convenient manner.
+In Spring of 2017, a grant provided partial funding for the purchase of new equipment for the Towner County Medical Center Wellness Center.
 The 2017 grants awarded in the Fall to the Towner County Medical Center (TCMC) and the TCMC Nurse's Fund provided partial funding for the purchase of a new trauma stretcher for the Emergency Room, which has x-ray capabilities, allowing imaging to be performed without moving the patient, a vitally important point for those with potential spinal injuries.
 In the Spring of 2018, a match grant provided funding to purchase two cardiac teaching mannequins for ACLS and CPRtraining, which improved performance during training by monitoring depth of adequate chest compression and release.
 This enhanced training impacted all of Towner County and those who visit the area needing this vital medical assistance.
 In the Fall of 2018, a grant award provided funding for an upgraded Telemetry System, and in 2019, the grant award provided funding for the purchase of a Bariatric/Geriatric exam table.
 The Spring, 2020 grants included funding for the purchase of a new Hoyer Lift with a sling to assist patients who have trouble standing, as a self-contained sling for patients that are non-ambulatory, and to ensure that the nursing staff is not injured when assisting patients with these needs.
 The second grant included partial funding to purchase new playground equipment for the Cando Community Child Care Center, located at the Towner County Medical Center, replacing the old, unsafe equipment with large play structures for ages 6 months to 5 years.

-The UFFDA Fund for Animals has received numerous grants to help with the spay/neuter, vaccinations and re-homing services which affect nearly 200 dogs and cats annually in the Towner County area.
+The UFFDA Fund for Animals has received annual grants beginning in 2010 to help with the spay/neuter, vaccinations and re-homing services which affect on average, 200 dogs and cats annually in the Towner County area.

 Is our goal of $1,000,000 achievable?
 Yes, it is!
 Here are some simple calculations: